sheetbase/docs_v1/introduction/intro.md

 It's been some time since the [first introducing of Sheetbase](https://medium.com/@lamnhan/introducing-sheetbase-a-new-way-to-build-websites-and-apps-c6a6bccb6254), the feedback is great, so we decided to push the platform further by rebuilding mostly every parts of it, includes:

 - Using Typescript.
-- Modular packages (server modules: Core, Sheets, Drive, Gmail, API Key, ...).
+- Modular packages (server modules: Core, Sheets, Drive, Gmail, API Key, User, ...).
 - Redesign theme system.
-- Official [Javascript client](https://github.com/sheetbase/client) (w/ framework wrappers: [Angular](https://github.com/sheetbase/angular), ...).
+- Official [Javascript client](https://github.com/sheetbase/client) (with framework wrappers: [Angular](https://github.com/sheetbase/angular), ...).
 - Rebuild the CLI.
 - Rebuild themes: <https://sheetbase.dev/themes>.